Texas Criminal Laws Explained: Procedures, Codes & State Rights (2026)

 On this page

-This guide outlines the core components of Texas criminal law, including the Texas Penal Code and the Texas Code of Criminal Procedure, and how they interact with the U.S. Constitution and the Texas Constitution.
-If you're seeking a comprehensive understanding of how criminal cases are handled in Texas courts, this article provides the authoritative clarity you need.
+This guide covers the basics of Texas criminal law, including the Texas Penal Code, the Texas Code of Criminal Procedure, and how these laws work with both the U.S. and Texas Constitutions.
+If you want to understand how criminal cases are handled in Texas, this article will give you clear answers.

 Texas Penal Code: The Foundation of Criminal Law in Texas